craftingcity/The-Known-World/Notes on the Multiverse/Outer/Abyss/Thanatos.md

 ---
 # Thanatos
 ## Garden of the Glutton
-#### A sub-region of the [[Abyss]]
+#### The First Hell of the [[Abyss]]
 ## Boundaries

 At the edges of Thanatos, the plane spills over.
 Below, if one is brave enough to peak, is unending nothing.
-If one is brave - or stupid - enough to traverse beyond, into this void, they descend "deeper" into the [[Abyss]].
+If one is brave - or stupid - enough to traverse beyond, into this void, they descend "deeper" into the [[Abyss]] - into [[Hydonga]].

 ## Contents
 ![[Thanatos-Player.png]]